atelanuj/DevOps_notes/README.md

 kubectl uncordon `node_name`
 ```

-- this will make the node schedulable. and the new pods will be spawned when the pods on the other node will be terminated or crashed.
+- this will make the node **schedulable**. and the new pods will be spawned when the pods on the other node will be terminated or crashed.

 **Command**